daguro/stm32f3_discovery/README.md

 For exmaple, the file shell.c can be compiled into a stand alone program which demonstrates a shell function.
 The file mem_debug.c can be compiled, using the routines in shell.c, to form a stand alone program which demonstrates memory dumping, probing and looping.

+On the target hardware, it looks like this:

+![file//doc/images/help_dump_probe.png "showing help, dump and probe"]

 ## Getting started

 The files in the ./doc directory are a series of tasks to lead a programmer through setting up a board.
 The tasks are titled with some number of digits and a name.
 The digits start at 00 and are a guide for working through the material.